aditi7yadav/BankSmart_End-To-End-Data-Analytics-Project/README.md

+# BankSmart_End-To-End-Data-Analytics-Project
-# BankSmart_End-To-End-Data-Analytics-Project-Czechoslovakia Banking Financial Data Analysis
+Czechoslovakia Banking Financial Data Analysis

 This project involves a comprehensive analysis of financial data for the Czechoslovakia Bank using a manually created dataset of over 1 million records across 8 tables.
 The workflow covers data cleaning, transformation, integration with S3 and Snowflake, and dashboard creation for actionable insights.

 **Project Overview**

 The dataset, representing 5 years of financial activity, includes the following tables:

 Account: Customer account details, including ID, opening date, and type.